 Here is a case study close to my heart….

 My daughter who is 14 has been unusually tired in the last 6 weeks.
 Really struggling to get out of bed( not just teenager behaviour) and dropping off in school lessons ( double Geography!).

-She, took the decision two years ago to become vegetarian, which I supported her through reasons as an avid lover of animals.
+She took the decision two years ago to become vegetarian, which I supported her through, for reasons of being an avid lover of animals.

 Since then she has obviously grown and her periods have also commenced.

 So, I suspected that as she hadn’t been taking any highly absorbable heme-iron (plants only provide non-heme iron and we cannot use this as humans) or B12 in her diet she was experiencing poor oxygen delivery - anaemia.